Philip Sidney, 2nd Viscount De L'Isle: Life and career

-Lord De L'Isle is the only son of William Sidney, 1st Viscount De L'Isle and his wife Jacqueline (née Vereker), a daughter of Field Marshal John Vereker, 6th Viscount Gort.
+Lord De L'Isle is the only son of William Sidney, 1st Viscount De L'Isle, and his wife Jacqueline (née Vereker), a daughter of Field Marshal John Vereker, 6th Viscount Gort.
 He was educated at Tabley House, Mons Officer Cadet School and the Royal Military Academy Sandhurst.
 After service in the Rifle Brigade, in 1966, he became a major in the Grenadier Guards and took early retirement in 1979, having spent some of his service in Northern Ireland during The Troubles.

 De L'Isle was appointed Vice-Lieutenant of Kent in 2002 and is also a Freeman of the City of London and a member of the Worshipful Company of Goldsmiths.
 On 1 September 2011, he was appointed Lord Lieutenant of Kent.
-He was appointed Commander of the Order of Saint John in 2012 and Commander of the Royal Victorian Order (CVO) in the 2019 Birthday Honours.
+He was appointed Commander of the Order of Saint John in 2012, and Commander of the Royal Victorian Order (CVO) in the 2019 Birthday Honours.

-Marriage and family
+Personal life

-On 15 November 1980, De L'Isle married Isobel Tresyllian Compton, youngest daughter of the civil servant Sir Edmund Compton.
+On 15 November 1980, De L'Isle married Isobel Tresyllian Compton, youngest daughter of civil servant Sir Edmund Compton.
 They have two children: Sophia Jacqueline Mary Sidney (born 1983) and Philip William Edmund Sidney (born 1985).

-De L'Isle succeeded to his father's titles in 1991.
+Viscount De L'Isle succeeded to his father's titles in 1991.
 The family seat is Penshurst Place in Kent.

+Ancestry

+Viscount De L'Isle is a descendant of King William IV though his illegitimate daughter Lady Sophia FitzClarence.
+His ancestors also include the Lords Kinnaird, the Viscounts Gort and the Viscounts Gage.